 What are phrasal verbs? a phrase (such as take off or look down on) that combines a verb with a preposition or adverb or both and that functions as a verb whose meaning is different from the combined meanings of the individual words -Merriam Webster

 Phrasal verbs or prepositional/adverbial verbs are verbs composed of a verb and a particle, generally, either a prepositional or adverbial particle to form another verb that usually has a completely different meaning to the verb used when it’s just on its own.
-Phrasal verbs are usually used in informal and everyday context.
+Phrasal verbs are usually used in an informal and everyday context.
 In more formal contexts or situations, for example in jurisdiction or medicine, the Latin equivalent of the phrasal verb will always be preferred.
 Phrasal verbs are most language learners’ worst nightmare and the learning process can often be seen as both tedious and time-consuming, but, in reality, they are not hard to learn and there are many tricks and short-cuts to learning a large portion of them.
 A lot of phrasal verbs can be learned without memorisation, whereas another portion that is idiomatic will need to be memorised or learned in context.
 Down below, we will do our best to explain the best way to approach phrasal verbs and learn how to utilise them with ease.

 - There are many, many phrasal verbs, both idiomatic and non-idiomatic.
 The non-idiomatic ones can be learnt without memorisation or context.
 Just by knowing the verb and the preposition/adverb particle you can easily deter the meaning.